SIP-Lab/Deep-Learning-Mobile/Readme.md

 This GitHub repository is the code accompaniment of the following paper:
 > **Guidelines and Benchmarks for Deployment of Deep Learning Models on Smartphones as Real-Time Apps**<br>
-> Abhishek Sehgal and Nasser Kehtarnavaz, University of Texas at Dallas<br>
+> Abhishek Sehgal and Nasser Kehtarnavaz - University of Texas at Dallas<br>
 > https://arxiv.org/abs/1901.02144<br>
 > https://www.mdpi.com/2504-4990/1/1/27<br>
 >